The Lifespan of Artificial Turf

 One of the biggest reasons that people get artificial turf is that it reduces the amount of yard work.
 We are all familiar with having to mow, edge, reseed, and fertilize our lawns.
 It takes a lot of time and effort – time that could be spent doing other, more fulfilling things.

 With artificial turf, all you need to do is occasionally rinse your turf off, and sometimes fluff the turf.
 In larger commercial installations, fluffing the turf will involve the use of a power broom.
-Fluffing the turf is important, especially if your installation is in an area with heavy foot traffic.
+Fluffing the artificial grass is important, especially if your installation is in an area with high foot traffic.
 You’ll definitely want to rake away the organic debris that falls from trees and bushes.
 When raking, make sure to be gentle with the turf, as it makes the infill looser.
 Loosening the infill is important because it boosts the blade elevation, making the turf look more natural.
 It’s also essential to remember to rinse off an area where a dog pees.
 If you keep these things in mind, your turf installation is very likely to have a long lifespan.

 How it’s made